Fast and accurate analytical formulas for light propagation in general static, spherically symmetric spacetimes: Validation of the Analytical Approximation

 \section{Validation of the Analytical Approximation}

 We now test the accuracy of Eqs.~\eqref{eq:our_aprox_full} and~\eqref{eq:our_aprox_belo} by comparing them with the numerical results obtained from Eq.~\eqref{eq:psi_def} for $\alpha < \pi/2$ and from Eq.~\eqref{eq:psi_p} for $\alpha > \pi/2$.
-For this purpose, we consider two widely used parametric families describing black holes—the Johannsen--Psaltis and Rezzolla--Zhidenko metrics—together with a specific solution, the Einstein--Maxwell--dilaton--axion metric.
+For this purpose, we consider two widely used parametric families describing black holes-the Johannsen--Psaltis and Rezzolla--Zhidenko metrics-together with a specific solution, the Einstein--Maxwell--dilaton--axion metric.
 The comparison is performed for a value of $R$ close to the event horizon $r_H$, specifically at $R = 1.1\,r_H$, and for the set of radii $R = \{1.01\,r_c,\, 1.5\,r_c,\, 3\,r_c,\, 4.5\,r_c\}$, which correspond to different locations relative to the photon-sphere radius $r_c$, obtained as the solution of~\cite{Chandra:1983,Cardoso:2008bp}:

-For all metrics considered, {Approx.~T} denotes the approximation given by Eq.~\eqref{eq:our_aprox_full}, corresponding to the Taylor expansion supplemented with an empirical term, whereas {Approx.~L} refers to the linearized approximation derived from the generalized Beloborodov formula, Eq.~\eqref{eq:our_aprox_belo}.
+For all metrics considered, { `{Approx.~T}'} denotes the approximation given by Eq.~\eqref{eq:our_aprox_full}, corresponding to the Taylor expansion supplemented with an empirical term, whereas {`{Approx.~L}'} refers to the linearized approximation derived from the generalized Beloborodov formula, Eq.~\eqref{eq:our_aprox_belo}.
 The results are compared with the numerical integration of $\psi$, from which the inverse relation $\alpha = \alpha(\psi)$ is obtained numerically, using Eq.~\eqref{eq:psi_def} for $\alpha < \pi/2$ and Eq.~\eqref{eq:psi_p} for $\alpha > \pi/2$.